Bounded Languages Described by GF(2)-grammars

 \section{Introduction}

-GF(2)-grammars, recently introduced by Bakinova et al.~\cite{gf2}, and further studied by Makarov and Okhotin~\cite{grammars-gf2}, are a variant of ordinary context-free grammars, in which the disjunction is replaced by exclusive OR, whereas the classical concatenation is replaced by a new operation called GF(2)-concatenation: $K \odot L$ is the set of all strings with an odd number of partitions into a concatenation of a string in $K$ and a string in $L$.
+GF(2)-grammars, recently introduced by Bakinova et al.~\cite{gf2}, and further studied by Makarov and Okhotin~\cite{grammars-gf2}, are a variant of ordinary context-free grammars (or just \emph{ordinary grammars}, as I will call them later in the text), in which the disjunction is replaced by the exclusive OR, whereas the classical concatenation is replaced by a new operation called GF(2)-concatenation: $K \odot L$ is the set of all strings with an odd number of partitions into a concatenation of a string in $K$ and a string in $L$.

-There are several motivating reasons behind studying GF(2)-grammars.
-The first of them they are a class of grammars with better algebraic properties, compared to ordinary grammars and similar grammar families, because the underlying boolean semiring logic was replaced by a logic of a field with two elements.
+There are several reasons for studying GF(2)-grammars.
+Firstly, they are a class of grammars with better algebraic properties, compared to ordinary grammars and similar grammar families, because the underlying boolean semiring logic is replaced by the logic of the field with two elements.
 As we will see later in the paper, that makes GF(2)-grammars lend themselves very well to algebraic manipulations.

-The second reason is that GF(2)-grammars provide a new way of looking at unambiguous grammars.
+Secondly, GF(2)-grammars provide a new way of looking at unambiguous grammars.
 For example, instead of proving that some language is inherently ambiguous, one can prove that no GF(2)-grammar describes it.
-While the latter condition is, strictly speaking, stronger, it may turn out to be easier to prove, because GF(2)-grammars have good algebraic properties and are also closed under symmetric difference, meaning that more tools can be used in the proof.
+While the latter condition is, strictly speaking, stronger, it may turn out to be easier to prove, because the family of languages defined by GF(2)-grammars has good algebraic properties and is closed under symmetric difference.

 Finally, GF(2)-grammars generalize the notion of parity nondeterminism to grammars.
-Recall that the most common types of nondeterminism that are considered in complexity theory are classical nondeterminism, which corresponds to an \emph{existence} of an accepting computation, unambiguous nondeterminism, which corresponds to an existence of \emph{unique} accepting computation and parity nondeterminism, which corresponds to \emph{number of accepting computations being odd}.
+Recall that the most common types of nondeterminism that are considered in complexity theory are classical nondeterminism, which corresponds to the \emph{existence} of an accepting computation, unambiguous nondeterminism, which corresponds to the existence of a \emph{unique} accepting computation and parity nondeterminism, which corresponds to the \emph{number of accepting computations being odd}.

-Parity complexity classes, mainly $\oplus L$ and $\oplus P$, are actively studied in the complexity theory.
-Perhaps most famously, the latter is used in the proof of Toda's theorem, which statement does not concern any parity classes directly.

-Similarly to the parity complexity classes, the notion of $\oplus$FA was considered before~\cite{xor-nfa}, as a counterpart to NFA and UFA (unambiguous finite automaton).